madeleineher/RTv1/README.md

 - Translation and rotation (camera and shapes)
 - XML parsing and debugging

-An example of a plane and sphere:
+An example of a plane and sphere
 # ![dof](screenshots/shpere_plane.png)

-Multiple spheres and planes interacting to create the effect of a room of balls.
+Multiple spheres and planes interacting to create the effect of a room of balls
 # ![dof](screenshots/room.png)

-All possible shapes renders in neon colors.
+All possible shapes rendered in bright neon colors
 # ![dof](screenshots/all_shapes.png)